inindev/radxa-e25/README.md

 <br/>

 The build script builds native arm64 binaries and thus needs to be run from an arm64 device such as a odroid m1 running a 64 bit arm linux.
-The initial build of this project used a debian arm64 odroid m1, but now uses a rock 5b running stock debian bookworm arm64.
+The initial build of this project used a debian arm64 odroid m1, but now uses a rock 5b running debian trixie arm64.

 <br/>